QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

 ----------------

-While Julia may be overkill for estimating a simple linear regression, fixed-effects estimation with dummies for multiple variables are much more computationally intensive
+While Julia may be overkill for estimating a simple linear regression, fixed-effects estimation with dummies for multiple variables are much more computationally intensive.

 For a 2-way fixed-effect, taking the example directly from the documentation using `cigarette consumption data <https://github.com/johnmyleswhite/RDatasets.jl/blob/master/doc/plm/rst/Cigar.rst>`_